News

 Tizepatide (Mounjaro)

-A new weight loss treatment called Tirzepatide (Mounjaro) will start being used by the NHS from 23 June.
-But it won’t be offered in all GP practices or available straight away as the details of how GPs will be able to provide these injections have still not been agreed.
+The ICB (Integrated Care Board) have been tasked by NHS England with providing these in GP practices and the details of how GPs will be able to provide these injections have still not been agreed.

 Want to know if it could help you?
 Find out more information regarding the criteria at: https://ow.ly/P23n50WcUS6